helmutkian/cl-node/README.md

 ## Road Map

-These are the major TODO items before CL-Node enter the alpha stage
+These are the major TODO items before can CL-Node enter the alpha stage

 * Tests
 * Documentation